Coal in Australia: Environmental impacts

 Both underground and open-cut mines generate significant environmental impacts, including modified topography, soil erosion, water pollution, air pollution and acid water drainage.
 The coal industry claims that extensive rehabilitation of areas mined helps to ensure that land capability, after coal mining, meets agreed and appropriate standards.
 It is estimated that air pollution from coal-fired power stations in Australia is responsible for 785 premature deaths each year.
+According to a report done by leading epidemiologist, Dr Ben Ewald, Over half of these premature deaths were from a power station group located in Sydney.

 Coal is the principal fossil fuel used in power generation not only in Australia but in many other countries.
 Links between coal mining, coal burning, and climate change are being discussed widely in Australia.

 On 19 December 2024, the Australian government approved three major coal mines—Caval Ridge, Boggabri, and Lake Vermont—projected to produce 350 million tonnes of coal and 936 million tonnes of emissions.
 The approval was controversial, especially as the Environment Minister Tanya Plibersek defended the projects by emphasizing their use in steel production.
 However, critics like the Australia Institute argue that all coal combustion contributes to climate change, regardless of its end use.

 On 27 November 2006 the Land and Environment Court of New South Wales judge Justice Nicola Pain made the decision to set aside the Director-General's acceptance of the Environmental Assessment for the Anvil Hill coal mine, on the grounds that it did not include a comprehensive greenhouse gas assessment, even though the proposed mining of coal was for export.
 However, on 7 June 2007 the planning minister for NSW Frank Sartor reversed this decision and approved the mine, attaching a list of 80 conditions to the mines operation including conservation offsets.

 An international climate think tank produced a report that concluded Australia's coal mines are emitting twice as much methane as national estimates, finding a massive under-reporting of methane emissions in Australia.
 As part of the nation's commitment to the Paris Agreement Australia must reduce its emissions by 26–28% in 2030 compared to 2005.
 According to the International Energy Agency, no new coal projects or gas projects can be approved if the world is to achieve net zero emissions by 2050.